 - level 7 is equivalent to a master’s degree

-To get onto a higher apprenticeship you’ll need a level 3 qualification such as an advanced apprenticeship, A levels or NVQ Level 3.
+To get onto a higher apprenticeship or degree apprenticeship you’ll normally need a level 3 qualification such as an advanced apprenticeship, A levels or NVQ level 3.
 You’ll also need to have a level 2 qualification such as an intermediate apprenticeship or five good GCSE passes (grade A* to C).

-The apprenticeship national minimum wage (NMW) from October 2015 is £3.30 an hour for apprentices aged 16–18 and apprentices aged 19 and over who are in their first year, less than the NMW for other employees of the same age.
-After the first year, apprentices aged over 19 are due the NMW for their age – either £5.30 or £6.70.
+The apprenticeship national minimum wage (NMW) from April 2017 is £3.50 an hour for apprentices aged 16–18 and apprentices aged 19 and over who are in their first year, less than the NMW for other employees of the same age.
+After the first year, apprentices aged over 19 are due the NMW for their age – currently either £5.60 (if you're 18 to 20) or £7.05 (if you're 21 to 24), though these figures are revised each April.
 However, many employers pay more than the NMW.

 You can use the National Apprenticeships Service search tool to search for apprenticeships.
 However, if you are also interested in other types of school leaver opportunity, such as school leaver programmes or sponsored degrees, you should also use the TARGETcareers search and go to employers’ websites for further details.

-Most school leaver programmes take three to four years and combine work with training, though some include a full degree as well as professional qualifications and these may be longer.
+Most school leaver programmes take three to four years and combine work with training, though some include a full degree as well as professional qualifications (such as achieving chartered accountant status) and these may be longer.
 They are typically offered by large businesses and organisations, particularly in retail, accountancy and banking but in plenty of other industries too.

 There is no national framework for school leaver programmes and as the term is used in different ways by different employers, you need to check the detail of what is on offer carefully.
-Some school leaver programmes offer you a salary as well as covering tuition fees for a specified degree course; these are similar to sponsored degrees.
+Some school leaver programmes offer you a salary as well as covering tuition fees for a specified degree course; these are similar to sponsored degrees or degree apprenticeships.
 Others offer professional qualifications, sometimes at the same level as the standard qualifications taken by graduates seeking entry to a particular career.